Sankarraj-Subramani/GenQAChat-RAG-AI/README.md

 ## 🏆 Contributions

 Contributions are welcome!

-You can:
-- Add new markdown/text files to the knowledge base
+- Add new knowledge base markdowns
-- Suggest UI/UX improvements
+- Improve UI/UX
-- Propose new features (e.g., file upload, code analysis, voice input)
+- Suggest features like multiple file uploads, authentication

 ---

 ## 📄 License

-MIT License – free to use, modify, and distribute.
+Distributed under the MIT License.
+See `LICENSE` for more information.

 ---